RichKelsey/KV6002website/docs/db_analytics.php.md

 ## Note

-There there are more internal functions that are yet to be documented, but should be fairly straightforward.
+There are more internal functions that are yet to be documented, but should be fairly straightforward.